winoteam/react-router-navigation/README.md

 [![npm version](https://badge.fury.io/js/react-router-navigation.svg)](https://badge.fury.io/js/react-router-navigation)

 `react-router-navigation` provides tools to transition between multiple screens with navigators or tab views.
-This library is based on `react-router`, `NavigationExperimental`, and `react-native-tab-view`.
+This library is based on `react-router`, `react-navigation`, and `react-native-tab-view`.

 **Note:** This library is experimental.